Tom Brady throws for 351 yards, Bucs beat Falcons 21-15 - WHIZ News

 The Falcons (2-3) trimmed a 21-0 deficit to six on Marcus Mariota’s 19-yard TD throw to Olamide Zaccheaus and subsequent 2-point conversion pass to KhaDarel Hodge with 4:38 remaining in the fourth quarter.

-Atlanta did not get the ball back as Brady, aided by a disputed roughing-the-passer penalty against defensive lineman Grady Jarrett on a third-down sack, led a game-clinching drive deep into Falcons territory.
+Atlanta did not get the ball back as Brady, aided by the penalty against Jarrett on a third-down sack, led a clinching drive deep into Falcons territory.

+Bucs coach Todd Bowles was asked if quarterbacks of lesser stature than Brady would have gotten the same call.

+“I saw that one being called.
+I saw it against Tua (Tagovailoa).
+I saw it in the London game this morning,” Bowles said.
+“I think they are starting to crack down on some of the things like slinging quarterbacks.
+Right now, the way they are calling it, I think a lot of people would have gotten that call.”

 Atlanta has one of the NFL’s most productive running games but did not have much success on the ground early without leading rusher Cordarrelle Patterson, who was placed on injured reserve last week.